ric-sar/openssh_on_windows/README.md

 ```
 Remove-WindowsCapability -Online -Name OpenSSH.Server~~~~0.0.1.0
 ```
-Remember to restart PC and/or Server and to delete the related SSH folders.
+Remember to restart the client and/or server and to delete the related SSH folders.

 ---